t-markmann/nc-userimporter/README.md

 		(built and tested with macOS 10.12 Sierra)
 		__Troubleshooting__: Make sure the file is executable (https://www.qwant.com/?q=make%20file%20executable%20mac)

 4. Follow the interactive commandline instructions.
-Check output.log and your user overview in Nextcloud.
+Check output.log ("output"-folder in script-directory) and your user overview in Nextcloud.

 ## Output